 Co-Director of Diversity, Equity, and Inclusion, Department of Dermatology

-Adjunct Assistant Professor, The Ohio State University Wexner Medical Center
+Assistant Professor, The Ohio State University Medical Center

-Clinical Assistant Professor, University of North Dakota Medical School
+Clinical Associate Professor, University of North Dakota Medical School/Altru Health

 Mohs Surgeon and Dermatologist, Altru Health System

-Other specialty faculty (specialists in the following areas: ENT, plastics, oculopastics, radiation oncology, medical oncology)
+Other specialty faculty (specialists in the following areas: ENT, plastics, oculoplastics, radiation oncology, medical oncology).